valrinx/RB6-RCS-2PC/README.md

 > The MAKXD (new makcu) will have built-in advanced RCS, which may eventually make this tool obsolete for makcu users.
 Software Direct mode (1-PC, no hardware) is still fully supported.

 > [!NOTE]
-> Windows mouse sensitivity should be left at the default (6/11) for accurate results.

-> [!NOTE]
 > **RVN — Recoil Control System v5.5**
 >
-> **อัปเดตจาก v5.4:**
+> **Changes from v5.4:**
-> - **FIX:** Trigger mode "LMB Only" (ปุ่มซ้ายเมาส์เท่านั้น) ตอนนี้จะทำงานถูกต้องในโหมด hold-to-fire แล้ว
+> - **FIX:** Trigger mode "LMB Only" now behaves correctly in hold-to-fire mode
->    (ก่อนหน้านี้ state ของปุ่มถูกปนเปื้อนด้วย RF synthetic clicks ทำให้สถานะค้าง)
+>    (Previously cached button state was polluted by RF synthetic clicks → stuck state.)
-> - ลูปหลักจะอ่านค่าปุ่ม LMB แบบฟิสิคอล เหมือนกับ worker RF ทุกประการ
+> -  The main loop now reads physical LMB the same way as the RF worker.

 A game-agnostic recoil control script with a web UI.
 Supports MAKCU, KMBox, and Software Direct (no hardware, 1-PC).